 People with sensitive or troubled skin may have to use soap with no lauric and myristic acid, regardless of the amount of superfat or other additives included in the recipe.
 Never fear -- a soap with a zero "cleansing" score will still clean the skin just fine.

-People with normal skin often do well with soap that has 10% to 20% combined lauric and myristic acids.
+People with normal skin often do well with soap that has 10% to 20% combined lauric and myristic acids, maybe a tad higher.
 Some people, men in particular, may prefer a stronger cleansing soap with combined lauric and myristic acids ranging from 20% to 35%.

 If even more lauric and myristic acid is used in a soap recipe, the superfat is often raised higher than usual -- as high as 15% to 20% superfat -- to help tame the harshness of the soap.

 Cocoa butter cleansing number --

 Cleansing from the fatty acid profile = 0% + 0% = 0%

 Palmitic and stearic acids -- the fatty acids in lard, tallow, palm, and butters -- create a soap that is hard and fairly insoluble in water.

 A moderate percentage of these fatty acids will create a soap will last a decent time in the bath, be mild to the skin, and have a dense, long-lasting lather.
 Too low and the soap may not last long as you might prefer.
 Too high and the soap may not lather very well.
 So what is the happy medium?